highamm/datascience234/docs/05-comm.md

 ### YAML

-Finally, we can return to what's given at the top of every .Rmd file: a YAML header.
+We have briefly discussed what's given at the top of every .qmd file: the YAML header.
 The YAML header is the most frustrating part to change because it's the most particular with spacing.

-The biggest thing that you can take advantage of with YAML is themes that other people have written for `R Markdown`.
-By default, we're just using `R Markdown`'s default theme, which looks okay.

-One package that you can use to make a "pretty" themed document easily is the `rmdformats` package using the `readthedown` theme.
-This does a lot of the heavy lifting in making the resulting .html file super nice to look at.

-For example, paste the following lines over your YAML header in your current .Rmd file.
+In addition to controlling global chunk options, we can also use the YAML header to specify a theme from <a href="https://quarto.org/docs/output-formats/html-themes.html" target="_blank"> Bootswatch.</a>

+There are 25 themes in the `Bootswatch` project.
+The YAML header below uses the `darkly` theme.
+Try pasting in this YAML header and rendering the document to see the outputted theme.

 ```
 ---
-title: "Week 4: Communication with `R Markdown` and `ggplot2`"
-author: "Matt Higham"
-output:
-  rmdformats::readthedown:
-    toc_depth: 5
+title: "Quarto Test"
+execute:
+  echo: false
+  warning: false
+format:
+  html:
+    fig-height: 2
+    theme: darkly
 ---
 ```

-The `toc_depth: 5` controls the required number of header `#####` for something to appear in the Table of Contents (toc).
-The document you just knitted won't have anything in the table of contents because you haven't included any headers with _5_ or fewer hashtags.

-As mentioned before, the spacing with these YAML headers is __extremely important__.
-For example, delete one of the spaces at the beginning of the line for `toc_depth: 5` in the `R Markdown` file you created.
-The file should no longer knit, all because we deleted a single space.

-Another package that you could use to create a pretty .html file is the `prettydoc` package (you might recall using this package for reports if you took STAT 213 with Professor Higham).
-Try copying and pasting the following over your .Rmd YAML header in the `R Markdown` file you created:
+We can also add a table of contents, which will create a table of contents based on headers you have created with `##`.

 ```
 ---
-title: "Title"
+title: "Quarto Test"
-author: "Name"
-date: "Put Today's Date"
-output:
-  prettydoc::html_pretty:
+execute:
+  echo: false
+  warning: false
+format:
+  html:
+    fig-height: 2
-    theme: hpstr
+    theme: darkly
     toc: true
 ---
 ```

-`prettydoc` has 5 themes for you to choose from.
-The YAML header above uses `hpstr`.
-Other choices are `cayman`, `tactile`, `architect`, and `leonids`.
+There are __so__ many other options available for theming, and, if you know any `css`, you can provide your own `.css` file to customize the theme.

 ### Exercises {#exercise-5-2}